 The Finnish national railway company VR operates throughout the country.
 It is possible to take the train directly from the Helsinki-Vantaa airport to Turku.
 This trip takes around 2,5h and you have to transfer trains in order to reach Turku.

 There are two railway stations in Turku.
 The main station (rautatieasema) is located in the city center and the Kupittaa railway station is located about 1,5 kilometers from the city center.

 2. Get your keys and move into your apartment.
 Remember to be in contact with your student tutor as s/he might be able to help you with the installation and getting to know the city when you arrive.

 3. Enroll as attending student at the Åbo Akademi University.
 Remember that you must have paid the Student Union fee and the Student health care fee in higher education for the whole academic year in order to be able to register as present, to have the right to study, receive credits and have your study results registered.

-4. Attend the orientation week programme.
-You will not only meet other EDISS students, but also the other new international degree students and exchange students at Åbo Akademi University.
-More information about the timetable and programme will be available soon.
+4. Attend the orientation weeks.
+You will not only meet other EDISS students, but also the other new international degree students and exchange students at Åbo Akademi University during the orientation weeks.

 This page contains preliminary information and is subject to change until the signature of the EDISS consortium agreement.